baratine/bartil/README.md

     }
 ```

-In Bache, `/list` is the parent service and `/list/timeline` is a child service
+In Bache, `/list` is the parent service and `/list/timeline` is a child instance
 that shares the parent's inbox.
 A call to `pushHead()` would:

 1. call into the service's `@OnLookup` annotated method: `ListServiceManagerImpl.onLookup()`
 2. `@OnLookup` returns the child instance that would handle the request: `ListServiceImpl`
 3. finally Baratine calls the `ListServiceImpl.pushHead()` method

 Bartwit vs Retwis Benchmark
 ---------------------------